-1. The knowledge of basic laws of thermodynamics; steam generation and its properties;

-- 2. The knowledge of measurement instruments, types of transducers for measurement of different geometrical parameters and ferrous and non-ferrous engineering materials. - The ability to understand different types of stresses, Hooke's law and its applications, different mechanical properties of engineering materials and skill of their testing on different machines. - 4.
-The knowledge of different types of supports on beams, shear force and bending moment diagrams for statically determinate beams, stresses in simple bending of beams and torsion in circular shafts.
+- 1. The knowledge of basic laws of thermodynamics; steam generation and its properties; refrigeration cycles, properties and machines; and reciprocating engine such as two/four strokes IC engines. - 2.
+The knowledge of measuring instruments, types of transducers for measurement of different geometrical parameters. - 3.
+The ability to understand different types of stresses, Hooke's law and its applications, different mechanical properties of engineering materials. - 4.
+The knowledge of different types of beams, shear force and bending moment diagrams for statically determinate beams, stresses in simple bending of beams and torsion in circular shafts.